matthew-a-thomas/Matt.Encoding.Fountain/README.md

 ### Decoding is not deterministic

 If you use a slice size of 1/_k_ (so that there are _k_ slices), you'll _probably_ be able to decode your original data after collecting _n_ slices.
-You have to have at least _k_ slices (this isn't magic); after that your chances are governed by this equation:
+You have to have at least _k_ slices; after that your chances are governed by [the following equation](http://math.stackexchange.com/a/172112/284627):

 ![Probability of decoding n slices](https://raw.githubusercontent.com/matthew-a-thomas/Matt.Encoding.Fountain/master/Probability%20of%20decoding%20n%20slices.gif "Probability of decoding n slices")

-Basically by having _n_=_k_ slices you're guaranteed at least a 29% chance success (better if _k_ is small).
+Basically, by having _n_=_k_ slices you're guaranteed at least a 29% chance success (better if _k_ is small).
 After that the above equations says your chances will improve quickly.
 Here's a table showing the asymptotic limit of the above equation for various _n_ above _k_:

 | _n_-_k_ | Your probability is at least: |
 |---------|-------------------------------|